Policy 123: Disability and Accessibility

 • To publish a written appeals process for individuals with disabilities to follow when a written request for reasonable accommodations, academic adjustments, and/or auxiliary aids has been denied.

-• To ensure that no employee or representative of the college engages in retaliatory conduct against an individual who exercises their rights under the ADA.
-CEI will maintain records of all accommodation requests, the interactive process, and resolutions in compliance with ADA and Section 504 requirements.
+• CEI will maintain records of all accommodation requests, the interactive process, and resolutions in compliance with ADA and Section 504 requirements.

 Rights and Responsibilities of the Individuals with Disabilities

 • CEI generally requires documentation from a licensed professional to support accommodation requests, except where the disability and need for accommodation are obvious.
-This request may come from the Students Accessibility Services department or Human Resources.
-Are entitled to equal access to, participation in, or the benefits of, any program or activity operated by the college.
+Individuals are entitled to the following rights and responsibilities: To equal access to, participation in, or the benefits of, any program or activity operated by the college.

-• Students must meet the college’s admission standards as outlined in the current catalog.
-Reasonable accommodation will be provided post-admission to ensure access.
+• After meeting the college’s admission standards as outlined in the current catalog to be provided reasonable accommodations post-admission to ensure access.

-• Must identify as an individual with a disability seeking reasonable accommodations, academic adjustments, and/or auxiliary aids and, when requested, provide written documentation from a professional.
+• To identify as an individual with a disability seeking reasonable accommodations, academic adjustments, and/or auxiliary aids and, when requested, provide written documentation from a professional.
 Accommodations are not retroactive.

 • To rescind in writing at any time written permission given to CEI to acquire or share confidential information.